-The 8943CF module can be configured and monitored when an 8900NET module is installed in the GeckoFlex frame using the web-based GUI or a networked Newton Control Panel.
+The 8943FC module can be configured and monitored remotely when an 8900NET module is installed in the GeckoFlex frame using the web-based GUI or the Newton Control Panel.

 8900NET Module Information

 Refer to the 8900NET Network Interface Module Instruction Manual for information on the 8900NET Network Interface module and setting up and operating the GeckoFlex frame network.